You want smart political talk without the meltdowns?

 I agree with you, and I think it's necessary.

-Now it was nice of both of you, Pastor Scott, good to talk to you again.
+Now, it was nice of both of you, Pastor Scott.

-You met me in my car.
+You met me in my car, Pastor.

-I mean, but I'm just guessing.
+I mean, I'm just guessing.

 But you know what?

-They uh they'll send our security out there waiting for me every week as well.
+They'll say narmed security out there waiting for me every week as well.

 Yeah.

-Isn't it sad it's necessary though?
+Isn't it sad it's necessary, though?

 I mean, some of them have two or three different firearms at the same time.

-It's a very real reality that churches are targets, and when you have assemblies of uh where the public can come in like that, you don't know who's out there.
+And when you have assemblies where the public can come in like that, you don't know who's out there.

-You don't know what their motives are, and you can't take anything for granted.
+You don't know what their motives are.

-Now, I I don't preach nervous, wondering if somebody out there going to shoot me, but I do have people that have eyes on the congregation, and these they they're locked and loaded and they're ready to go.
+Now, I don't preach nervous, wondering if somebody out there is going to shoot me, but I do have people that have eyes on the congregation.

 This is, you know, his house.

-And some people tried to take that out of out of context, and it was obvious what she was saying, because we all feel sorry for the families.
+And it was obvious what she was saying, because we all feel sorry for the families.

 Well, I do too.